eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

    This command will not return.
 To kill it, send an interrupt signal via `Ctrl-C`.
    Right now this appears to cause a segfault in the signal handler, this may need to be fixed.

-   **Once you have killed the daemon, it's necessary to run `fusermount3 -u ~/userspace_mountpoint` to unmount the userspace file system. this will cause all the content of the userspace filesystem to be erased.**
+   **Once you have killed the daemon, it's necessary to run `fusermount3 -u ~/userspace_mountpoint` to unmount the userspace file system.
+This will cause all the content of the userspace filesystem to be erased.**

 3. You can interact with the userspace filesystem normally: